taoteh1221/Slideshow_Crypto_Ticker/README.txt

 If ticker autostart on system boot fails for any reason, the ticker can be started MANUALLY (after system boot) with this command:

 bash ~/dfd-crypto-ticker/scripts/ticker-init.bash &>/dev/null &

+If you have a "goodtft LCD-show" LCD screen and you installed it's drivers, you can now switch between the LCD and your normal monitor by running the command:

+~/display

 #############################################################################################